shakil-babu/daily-dose-bloging-website/README.md

+## Daily Dose - A full features bloging website

-# About daily-dose
+### About daily-dose

-=> Daily-dose is a bloging website created using react.js.
+* Daily-dose is a bloging website created using react.js.
 Using, daily-dose you can increase your knowledge.
    There has lots of article about (JavaScript, Node.js, Express.js and C ).
    So, take a tour [https://daily-dosee.netlify.app/](daily-dose)

 ## Benefit with daily-dose

-=> Can learn something new about (JavaScript, Node.js, Express.js and C).
+* Can learn something new about (JavaScript, Node.js, Express.js and C).
-=> Best understading.
+* Best understading.

 The application is composed of the following Features: